 - Winona woman arrested for yanking and tearing her boyfriend’s genitals.

 - Mankato woman charged with arranging the beating of her husband.

 - Eagan woman charged with shooting her father in Woodbury.

-- Fridley woman charged with hitting her boyfriend in the face with scissors.
+- Fridley woman charged with slashing her boyfriend in the jaw with scissors.

 - Highland Park Junior High School student stabbed by his ex-girlfriend.

 - Minneapolis woman charged with attempted murder of her boyfriend in Saint Paul.

 - Cloquet area woman charged with stabbing her boyfriend.

 - Eau Claire woman charged with stabbing her boyfriend in the leg.